zalando/skipper/docs/plugins.md

 ## MultiType plugins

 Sometimes it is necessary to combine multiple plugin types into one module.
 This can be done with this kind of plugin.
+Note that these modules are not auto loaded, these need an explicit `-multi-plugin name,arg1,arg2` command line switch for skipper.

 The module must have a `InitPlugin` function with the signature